FASD Support Series

 job but only on a known route and not at rush hour.
 Suggestion: Would it help to see him as slower in

-• Example Two from Jim: Excellent swimmer and loves lifeguarding, but wants to take a job lifeguarding that is 50
+developing in some areas and support those areas as you would for a younger person? - Example Two from Jim: Excellent swimmer and loves lifeguarding, but wants to take a job lifeguarding that is 50

 miles away and has an old and unreliable car.
 Does not see a problem.
 Are we looking at stubbornness or